tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/console_output.rst

 For the multi- and hybrid arc simulations, the console output is specified in its constituent single-arc propagation settings where, in principle, these settings can be different for each arc, and are processed independently.
-However, a number of additional options are available for printing output to the console for multi- and hybrid-arc propagation:
+However, a number of additional options are available for printing output to the console for multi- and hybrid-arc propagation, in the :class:`~tudatpy.numerical_simulation.propagation_setup.MultiArcPropagatorProcessingSettings` and :class:`~tudatpy.numerical_simulation.propagation_setup.HybridArcPropagatorProcessingSettings` classes.

-* For the multi-arc propagation, there is an option to ensure identical print settings for each arc (see AAAAA)
+* For the multi-arc propagation, there is an option to ensure identical print settings for each arc (see :attr:`~tudatpy.numerical_simulation.propagation_setup.MultiArcPropagatorProcessingSettings.set_consistent_print_settings`)
-* For the multi-arc propagation, there is an option to automatically suppress all output for all arcs *except* the first arc.
+* For the multi-arc propagation, there is an option to automatically suppress all output for all arcs *except* the first arc (see :attr:`~tudatpy.numerical_simulation.propagation_setup.MultiArcPropagatorProcessingSettings.print_first_arc_only`)
   This is typically used in cases where the settings for each arc are largely identical